-Maddy Dychtwald is an internationally acclaimed author, speaker, and thought leader on the age wave—and how longevity and the ascent of women are transforming the marketplace, the workplace, and retirement.
-A successful entrepreneur for more than 30 years, she co-founded Age Wave, the world’s leader in understanding and addressing the far-reaching impacts of our aging population.
-Since then, Maddy and the Age Wave team have worked with more than half of the Fortune 500 in industries ranging from pharmaceuticals and medical technology to financial services and consumer marketing.
+A successful entrepreneur, in 1986 Maddy co-founded Age Wave, the world’s leading think tank and corporate adviser on the far-reaching and profound impacts of our global aging population.
+The Age Wave team has worked with more than half of the Fortune 500 in industries ranging from healthcare and medical technology to financial services and consumer products.

 She is the author of three books, Cycles: How We Will Live, Work, and Buy (voted Book of the Year by the National Community Colleges Association), Influence: How Women’s Soaring Economic Power Will Transform Our World for the Better, and the children’s/young readers’ book Gideon’s Dream: A Tale of New Beginnings.
-Currently, she is writing on a new book that combines her professional and personal interests: Ageless Aging: 50 Simple Hacks to Reboot Your Life.
+Currently she is working on a new book, Ageless Aging: Women’s Longevity Bonus and the Art and Science of Living Longer, Better, to be published with Mayo Clinic Press which merges her professional and personal passions.

-Maddy, now an empty nester, has been a working mom throughout her career.
-She is passionate about her family as well as about longevity as both a demographic phenomenon and a personal journey.
-She and her husband Ken were recently awarded the prestigious Esalen Prize for their outstanding contributions to advancing the human potential of aging men and women worldwide.
+A working mom for much of her adult life, Maddy is now an empty nester.
+She is passionate about her family and about longevity as both a demographic phenomenon and a personal journey.
+Maddy and her husband Ken were awarded the prestigious Esalen Prize for their outstanding contributions to advancing the human potential of aging men and women worldwide.